panquequelol/panquequelol/README.md

 #### BEFORE

 - Built interfaces for open-source state transparency tools used by journalists at the [America Transparente Foundation](http://americatransparente.org/)
-- Began the development of a dashboard for business to measure their social impact at [Kellun (SUP 22')](https://www.kellun.org/)
+- Began the development of a dashboard for business to measure their social impact at [Kellun (SUP 22')](https://www.kellun.org/).
-- Full Stack developer at a shitty consultancy company
+- Full Stack developer at a small consultancy company.